-Victoria reigned for sixty four years.
+Victoria reigned for sixty four years, from 1837 to 1901.
 During this time there were to be many changes made to the metropolis, with large buildings being erected everywhere.
 The Victorians would certainly leave their mark.
-Because of the invention of the travelling cranes in the early 19th century, there would be major construction work carried out all over the City and surrounding areas.
+Because of the invention of the travelling cranes in the 19th century, there would be major construction work carried out all over the City and surrounding areas.
 The people of the time, and especially the monarch herself, were reputed to be clean living and of a high moral standard.
 But were they?
 Were the Victorians really as good and moral as they made themselves out to be?
-I’ll leave you to make your own mind up about that.

-The bad winter of 1837, the year that the young Victoria ascended to the throne, had caused a major epidemic of influenza, the death toll had risen dramatically.
+The bad winter of 1837, the year that the young Victoria ascended to the throne, had caused a major epidemic of influenza.
+The death toll had risen dramatically.
 Bodies were piling up awaiting burial.
 People would stand at the graveside waiting for the clergy to finish the funeral in front of theirs.
 Navvies had to be recruited to keep up with the demand for new graves and mourners were upset by the swearing and cursing of the men trying to force coffins into the hastily dug holes.
 One onlooker described the graveyards as looking like freshly ploughed fields.
 As well as the living being overcrowded in the city, now the dead were in need of more space.

 Photography became available during the Victorian era enabling better records of the way of life to be kept.

 Feats of engineering became common.
 Just look at Brunel's Clifton suspension bridge, or my favourite Victorian structure, Tower Bridge.
 Unfortunately they also brutalised some historical buildings with their gaudy "improvements".

 |Kings and Queens|

-|People & places|
+|People & places (1)|

-|The City walls|
+|The City Walls|

 |Lord Mayors Show|

-|Fire report (2)|
+|Fire report 02|